sudarshanradus/cloud_integrated_turf_booking_system/README.md

 ## 📡 Environment Variables
 To run this project, you will need to add the following environment variables to your .env file:
 `VITE_API_BASE_URL` = Your Backend IP/URL

+## If you want local run
+Just install you repository and clicka the run.bat file